 IEDA designated a LAP Coordinator to oversee LAP implementation and compliance across its CDBG-DR programs.
 The LAP Coordinator ensures that IEDA staff understand their LAP responsibilities and they provide ongoing training and monitoring to ensure the provision of meaningful language assistance services.
-IEDA's LAP Coordinator submits quarterly data on the level of language assistance requested categorized by native language.
+On a quarterly basis, IEDA's LAP Coordinator, will check ACS data to confirm the language assistance required and check that applicable documents are translated into the required languages.
 If IEDA staff or the public have questions about language access services, they should contact the LAP Coordinator:

-Steven Stransky, Disaster Recovery Team Lead Steven.Stransky@IowaEDA.com or Disaster@IowaEDA.com 515.348.6204
+Steven Stransky, Disaster Recovery Team Lead Steven.Stransky@lowaEDA.com or Disaster@lowaEDA.com 515.348.6204